MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Campaign.md

 [Budget](Budget.md)|The budget for this campaign.

 ## <a name="getentitytype"></a>getEntityType
-Returns the entity's type.
+Returns this entity's type.

 ### Returns
 |Type|Description|
 |-|-
-string|This entity's type, which is Campaign.
+string|This entity's type (is set to Campaign).

 ## <a name="getid"></a>getId
 Returns the ID that uniquely identifies this campaign.